Number : Season 8, serial 3 of 5.

 Claws Of Axos, is the best of the ‘UNIT’ Earth invasion’-type stories.
-This is mainly due to the effective way the Axons try to “stealth” inflitrate; by bearing unusual gifts.
+This is mainly due to the effective way the Axons “stealth” inflitrate; by bearing unusual gifts.

-This allows the episode to build – a bit of tension and mystery, which then gives way to an action packed final third.
+This allows the episode to build – a fair bit of tension and mystery, which then gives way to an action packed final third.
 As the Doctor and UNIT, attempt to fight off the Axons – in their true vine-monster form.

-The Axon’s “false” look – is striking aswell, borrowing from the image of a cherub and a gold statue.
-It gives the subtle undertones of a god-like entity or a greek statue.
+The Axon’s “false” look – is striking aswell, cleverly borrowing from the Religious image of a cherub and a gold statue.
+It gives the subtle undertones of a god-like entity – or a greek statue.

 Claws Of Axos also features the other staples of ‘Invasion Who’.
-A succession of inefficient humans and government ministers; who come into conflict with the Doctor and the Brigadier – and a powerstation location backdrop (in this case Kent’s – ‘Dungeness’ fill in).
+A succession of inefficient humans and government ministers; who come into conflict with the Doctor and the Brigadier – and a power-station location backdrop (in this case Kent’s Dungeness filling in as ‘Nunton Power Complex’).